rohitDurbha/CS261A_Paper1_RohitDurbha/README.md

-# More Than Just Yards: How Passing EﬀiciencySeparates the NFL’s Best Teams
+# More Than Just Yards: How Passing Eﬀiciency Separates the NFL’s Best Teams

 ## Author(s) and Date of Submission
 **Author:** Prasanna Sai Rohit Durbha